iszczesniak/cpp/memory/index.md

 Lifetime and identity are two notions that in C++ become technical terms because they are fundamental to how C++ processes data.

-A **lifetime** of data is the period of runtime the data exists.
+A **lifetime** of datum is the period of runtime the datum exists.
 The lifetime of some datum (a variable, an object, a temporary) starts when it is constructed, and ends when it is destroyed.
 The datum during its lifetime has **identity**, i.e., it exists somewhere.
 We can take the address of a datum in existance with the `&` operator.

 The location of a datum (the place where the datum is, lives, resides) is usually RAM, but a compiler can also make it a processor register to boost performance.
-If so, how can we take the addresses of data in registers?
+If so, what happens when we take addresses of data in registers?
 Then, it's a problem of the compiler that has to work around our request for the address with less wiggle room for optimization.

 A singular datum is a string literal: it is never created nor